There are many different HEAD Tennis racquets, so I wanted to create a page covering the different HEAD racquet lines from Prestige to Boom.

 HEAD Prestige

 You need to have an advanced level of tennis to play with a Prestige racquet.
-Especially with the racquets ranging from Mid to Pro.
-The Tour and S versions are a bit easier to use though and will appeal to a broader demographic.
-But if you go for the Pro or the MP, you will need to generate your own power.
+Especially with the Pro and Tour models.
+The MP and MP L versions are a bit easier to use, though, and will appeal to a broader demographic.
+But if you go for the Pro or Tour, you will need to generate your own power.

 HEAD Gravity

-The Gravity line is a new addition to HEAD’s line-up.
+The Gravity line is in its 4th iteration called the Auxetic 2.0.
 It is a control-and-feel-based line of racquets, but with the rounder head shape and larger head size than the Prestige, it is still easier to use.
-The Gravity racquets were the first HEAD frames to include Graphene + technology, which adds spiral fibers into the layup for a softer feel and better comfort.
+Well-known players using Gravity racquets are Alexander Zverev and Andrey Rublev.

 The Gravity line boasts a large sweet spot and offers a nice mix of modern and classical performance and playability.
-You can read my review of the different Gravity racquets here.
+You can read our latest HEAD Gravity Review.

 HEAD Radical

 The Radical line of racquets is almost as iconic as the Prestige.
 It is still more about control than power, but with a slight increase in spin and power levels.
-Andre Agassi made the line famous in his days, and now the line is carried by Andy Murray and Sloane Stephens.
+Andre Agassi made the line famous in his days, and now the line is carried by players like Taylor Fritz, Matteo Arnaldi, and Matia Bellucci.

 HEAD Speed

-The Speed line is a newer addition to the HEAD racquets and has been made famous mainly by Novak Djokovic, but also by Zverev before he switched to the Gravity Pro.
-Speed is right in the middle when it comes to power and control.
+The Speed line has been made famous mainly by Novak Djokovic, but is now also in the hands of world number one, Jannik Sinner.
+The Speed is right in the middle when it comes to power and control.
 It offers a good balance between both and suits a broad group of players.
-I was close to switching to the HEAD Graphene 360 Speed Pro, but it was a little bit too stiff for me with a full bed of poly strings.
-I have been play-testing the new HEAD Graphene 360+ Speed Pro, and with an improvement in comfort, it is an excellent racquet for aggressive baseliners.

-The Speed plays quite close to the Radical, but the larger head size and slightly stiffer layup give you a boost in power and spin.
 If you are not sure what HEAD racquet to go for, I think Speed is the best racquet to test first.
+Read our latest HEAD Speed MP review.

 HEAD Extreme